 If dinners are a nightly source of stress for you, get out a piece of paper, a few cookbooks, and start meal planning!

 Want to learn more about making healthy choices in a way that doesn’t add stress to your life?
 Join us for the next Whole Life Challenge.
-This eight-week challenge will improve your mind, your body, and your daily habits, leaving you happier, healthier, and in control of your lifestyle.
+Participating in the Challenge will improve your mind, your body, and your daily habits, leaving you happier, healthier, and in control of your lifestyle.
 If you’re ready for a change, this is your opportunity.
 Click below to learn more: